Psychopath vs. Sociopath: What Makes Them Different?

 Cleckley described psychopaths as people who are superficially charming but lack empathy, remorse, and conscience.
 They are also often manipulative, deceitful, and impulsive.

 In 1991, Robert Hare developed the Psychopathy Checklist-Revised (PCL-R), a 20-item rating scale that is used to diagnose psychopathy.
-The PCL-R has been shown to be a reliable and valid measure of psychopathy.
+The PCL-R is a reliable and valid measure of psychopathy.

 Psychopaths are thought to be born with a brain defect, which derails their processing of fear and social/moral inhibitions.